 There are two important pieces to this:

 Commonly, this means a distribution across homework and projects, test scores, and participation.
 Different teachers have different weightings.
-Often science and math classes will be focused on tests, while English classes will focus on essays and projects.
+Often, science and math classes focus on tests, while English classes focus on essays and projects.

-Sometimes this can be deceiving – some teachers may have little weight on homework and an emphasis on tests, for example (this is almost always the case in college courses).
+Sometimes this can be deceiving—some teachers might give little weight to homework and more to tests, for example (this is almost always the case in college courses).

-But it’s often difficult to do well on tests without the regular commitment on homework, so you should spend that time on homework even if it doesn’t contribute to your grade.
+But it's often difficult to do well on tests without the regular commitment to homework, so you should spend that time on homework even if it doesn't contribute to your grade.

 Curved scales are rare in high schools, likely because they lead to unwanted competition.
 But if your class is curved, you need to pay attention to where you're positioned in the class, rank-wise, and you need to give yourself extra wiggle room in case the curve on a test is particularly tough.

-If instead the class is graded on an absolute scale, like 93%+ is an A and the tests aren’t curved, then you can focus more on your own performance.
-This also makes planning more predictable- if you’re at an 87% and need to pull yourself up to a 93%, then you can figure out what your remaining homework and test scores have to be to get an A.
+If, instead, the class is graded on an absolute scale, like 93%+ is an A and the tests aren't curved, you can focus more on your own performance.
+This also makes planning more predictable—if you're at an 87% and need to pull yourself up to a 93%, you can figure out what your remaining homework and test scores have to be to get an A.